-- 1. Remove the wheel assembly from the cutter-bar side of the table, and store in an appropriate location, or install onto the remaining gauge wheel mount - 2.
+- 1. Lift the table in order to have ground clearance - 2.
+Lock windrower height - Remove the wheel assembly from the cutter-bar side of the table, and store in an appropriate location, or install onto the remaining gauge wheel mount - 4.
 Remove the axle jack and place it in a secure storage location.

-3. Remove the pin which holds the axle extension in place, slide the axle extension inside the axle tube, then secure it in place with the pin.
+5. Remove the pin which holds the axle extension in place, slide the axle extension inside the axle tube, then secure it in place with the pin.